moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/superset.md

 ### **Step1 : Navigate to the Data Product Hub**

 Start by accessing the **Home Page** of DataOS.
-From there, navigate to the **Data Product Hub**, where you can explore various data products available within the platform.
+From there, navigate to the **Data Product Hub**, where you can explore various Data Products available within the platform.

 <center>
 <img src="/interfaces/data_product_hub/activation/bi_sync/image%20(6).png" alt="DPH" style="width:40rem; border: 1px solid black;" />